Jaguar F-PACE Review & Prices

 The front seats are excellent, especially the optional sports seats which hug you snugly in place but never feel too tight nor too firm, like a good pair of jeans.

-Basically, the F-Pace’s cabin now is the one the car should have had all along, and although you will find one or two flimsy, fragile buttons and plastic panels, for the most part it looks and feels like a high quality interior.
+Basically, the F-Pace’s cabin became the one the car should have had all along, and although you will find one or two flimsy, fragile buttons and plastic panels, for the most part it looks and feels like a high quality interior.

 MPG, emissions and tax

-The P250 petrol turbo engine isn’t really all that much more refined than the diesel options, and you’ll pay the same as the six-cylinder diesel in VED, so there’s not much point in it.
+The P250 petrol turbo engine isn’t really all that much more refined than the diesel options, and you would have paid the same as the six-cylinder diesel in VED, so there’s not much point in it.

 The P400e plug-in hybrid is the interesting one.
-It has CO2 emissions of just 49g/km (and an electric-only range of 33 miles when fully charged, although that’s more like 25 miles in real-world conditions) so you’ll pay just 11% benefit in kind tax if you’re a company car user.
+It has CO2 emissions of just 49g/km (and an electric-only range of 33 miles when fully charged, although that’s more like 25 miles in real-world conditions).
 Beware the fuel consumption though.
 Jaguar claims fuel economy of 129mpg, which would be nice but on longer runs, lugging around a dead battery, you’re more likely to see more like 35mpg.
-Still not terrible, perhaps, but not as good as the on-paper performance.
+Still not terrible, perhaps, but not as good as the on-paper performance unless you keep the batteries regularly topped up and stick to shorter journeys.

 Safety & security